GDI-foundation/GDI.foundation/README.md

 #### GDI.Foundation is a nonprofit organization.
 Our mission is to defend the free & open Internet by trying to make it safer.
-We address security issues with responsible disclosure ([coordinated vulnerability disclosures](https://www.iso.org/standard/45170.html)).
+We address security issues with responsible disclosure ([coordinated vulnerability disclosures](https://www.iso.org/standard/45170.html)). *Did you know thagt the Dutch NCSC published their new [Coordinated Vulnerability Disclosure Guideline](https://www.ncsc.nl/english/current-topics/news/coordinated-vulnerability-disclosure-guideline-supports-organisations-with-their-cvd-policy.html
+) very recently?*

 #### What do we stand for?
 We believe that actions must be taken to protect the freedom of communication through the Internet.
 This is our [mission statement](https://gdi.foundation/mission/).